frederic-perez/Cardiac-electrophysiology/glossary.md

 __catheter ablation__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter_ablation)
 __catheter__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter)
 __coronary sinus__ _n_ The dilated terminal portion of the great cardiac vein, receiving blood from other veins draining the heart muscle and emptying into the right atrium.
+__coronary thrombosis__ _n_ Obstruction of a coronary artery by a thrombus, often leading to destruction of heart muscle.
 __defibrillator__ _n_ An electrical device used to counteract fibrillation of the heart muscle and restore normal heartbeat by applying a brief electric shock.
 __ectopy__ _n_ The origination of cardiac electrical impulses in myocardium outside of the sinoatrial node. _Syn_ ectopia
 __electrophysiology__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Electrophysiology) The branch of medical science concerned with the electrical activity associated with bodily processes.